maufdez/ProtoGraph/README.md

 ## Other goals:

-* Proto-graph should be fully programmed in Common Lisp, with no backend SQL database, and no calls to libaries written in other languages, it also will use only libraries that only depend on Common Lisp (no external DBs or FFIs).
+* Proto-graph should be fully programmed in Common Lisp, with no back-end SQL database, and no calls to libraries written in other languages, it also will use only libraries that only depend on Common Lisp (no external DBs or FFIs).
-* Proto-graph shuld have an s-expression based query language which does not look foreight to LISPers.
+* Proto-graph should have an s-expression based query language which does not look foreign to LISPers.
 * Proto-graph is for LISPers, any API to make it accessible to other languages is not priority.

 ## Current functionality: